 1 2 3 4 waterline levels (Fig. 17.7.3-5) - 1 control point per each span Stern region.
 Port/starboard in spans of bottom stringers nearest to mid-length of stern region and to line passing at the distance of $1/4$ of ship's breadth in parallel to ship centreline (Fig. 17.7.3-7) - 1 control point per each span For ships having distinguishing mark DAS in the class notation Vertical impact acceleration At forward perpendicular Single-axis accelerometer For ice class ships Icebreaker6, Icebreaker7, Icebreaker8, Icebreaker9 Longitudinal bending of hull At midship on port and starboard Single-axis long base linear surface strain sensor Angular motions and angular rates of heel, trim, yaw.
 Vertical, transverse and longitudinal displacements and accelerations At midship on port and starboard.
-At forward and after perpendiculars Device for measurement of dynamic displacements with 6 degrees of freedom corresponding to icate of the intermediate waterline is determined as to the ice loadline and ballast waterline.
-Jance with 3.10.3.2.1, Part II "Hull". the arithmetic mea an between the draughts
+At forward and after perpendiculars Device for measurement of dynamic displacements with 6 degrees of freedom 1 The applicate of the intermediate waterline is determined as the arithmetic mean between the draughts corresponding to the ice loadline and ballast waterline.
+2 In accordance with 3.10.3.2.1, Part II "Hull".